gear-foundation/academy/docs/14-async-communication/homework.md

 hide_table_of_contents: true
 ---

-In this assignment, you will add the functionality to your Tamagotchi smart contract to allow for changing ownership and approving other accounts to change ownership.
-This will involve implementing the following functions:
+In this assignment, you will enhance your Tamagotchi smart contract by incorporating the ability to change ownership and granting approval to other accounts for ownership changes.
+To achieve this, you need to implement the following functions:

-- `Transfer(new_owner)` - that action must change the field owner to the indicated account;
+- `Transfer(new_owner)` - the action changes the field owner to the indicated account;
-- `Approve(allowed_account)` - that action must fill the field `approved_account` for the indicated account;
+- `Approve(allowed_account)` - use this function to fill the field `approved_account` for the indicated account;
-- `RevokeApproval` - that action removes the current `approved_account`.
+- `RevokeApproval` - The function will remove the current `approved_account`.

 Upload your contract to the blockchain and run the frontend application.
 Choose **Lesson 3**.

-To ensure that your contract is compatible with the frontend application, please make sure that the metadata is set to the following:
+To ensure your contract is compatible with the frontend application, please make sure the metadata configuration is as follows:

 ```rust
 pub struct ProgramMetadata;